MDSplus/mdsplus/CMakeDeveloperGuide.md

 Make sure you follow the instructions at the end of the output, notably running "clangd: Restart language server".

-To debug with vscode, go to the `Run and Debug` tab on the left, select the test from the list at the top, and then click the `Start Debugging` button (the green play icon).
+To debug with VS Code, go to the `Run and Debug` tab on the left, select the test from the list at the top, and then click the `Start Debugging` button (the green play icon).
 In addition to debugging tests, there are also several utility targets available at the bottom of the list, including: